Categories

 We must say that this gym equipment we see here is one of the best that we have seen!”

-Unexpectedly, my parents started sending us money to help us support the six children we had then, and I used much of that money to build ourselves a mobile home instead, so that we could finally have our own home one day.
+Unexpectedly, my parents started sending us money to help us support the six children that we had then, and I used much of that money to build ourselves a mobile home instead, so that we could finally have our own home one day.

-I worked two full years building “our future home”, but I could not finish it since my parent’s stopped helping us financially, and I had to abandon it half-finished when we left South Africa!
+I worked two full years building “our future home”, but I could not finish it since my parent’s stopped helping us financially, and I had to abandon it when we left South Africa!

 However, we could not find other spots to place it during weekdays: We were constantly chased away by the police…